Shopify/Klint/README.md

 ## ESSENTIALS PLUGINS
 ### will be in the main lib
 - [ ] Hotspot : note ( Path 2D circle and square : ctx.isPointInPath())
-- [x] Colors : Lerp color, grayscale, gradients & Color Modes
 - [ ] Grids : 2D, responsive, radial
-- [x] Text helper : paragraph, precise bounding, text directions, circular text, text on a path & wrap ( char || words )
+- [ ] Curve : Strips, rounding
 - [ ] Vector2D & Matrix
 - [ ] Noise
-- [ ] Video
-- [ ] Loading State fallback
-- [ ] Pixels array : load, set, copy & update => ! set Canvas to willReadOften if loaded, needs to happen at preload stage
+- [ ] Advanced Pixels array : load, set, copy & update => Done but considering removing it.
+Should set Canvas to willReadOften if loaded, needs to happen at preload stage

 ## DEV
 - [ ] Add loading state if external libs are imported in the Klint lifecycle